miklosme/papers/src/app/home.md

+# Daily Digest (April 9, 2025)

+Hold onto your neural networks, AI enthusiasts!
+We've got a sizzling lineup of cutting-edge research that's about to supercharge your multi-agent systems.
+Let's dive right in!

+First up, we're revolutionizing the way AI agents share their smarts.
+[SkillFlow](https://papers.miklos.dev/2504.06188) is here to turn your agents into skill-swapping superstars.
+This decentralized framework lets agents learn new tricks from each other on the fly, boosting efficiency and adaptability.
+It's like a neural networking party where everyone leaves with new superpowers!

+But wait, there's more!
+Ever wished your pathfinding algorithms could keep up with the chaos of the real world?
+Say hello to [Real-Time LaCAM](https://papers.miklos.dev/2504.06091), the first Multi-Agent Path Finding method that's both lightning-fast and guaranteed to get the job done.
+No more deadlocks or livelocks – just smooth sailing for your robot swarms.

+Speaking of swarms, are you ready to take your AI colonies to the next level?
+Researchers have cooked up a [CNN-based colony of AI agents](https://papers.miklos.dev/2504.05365) that's giving Mother Nature a run for her money.
+By mimicking biological systems and introducing a dash of genetic algorithms, they've created a diverse, evolving workforce of AI agents that can tackle complex tasks with impressive accuracy.

+But what good is all that collective intelligence without a stellar memory system?
+Enter [SHIMI](https://papers.miklos.dev/2504.06135), the semantic hierarchical memory index that's about to make your decentralized AI dreams come true.
+It's like giving your agents a shared, ever-expanding mind map that grows smarter with every interaction.

+Last but not least, we're bringing the courtroom drama to your AI systems.
+The [Debate-Feedback architecture](https://papers.miklos.dev/2504.05358) pits LLM agents against each other in a battle of wits, with a judge AI synthesizing their arguments for razor-sharp legal predictions.
+Who knew AI could make such a compelling case?

+That's all for now, folks!
+Stay tuned for more mind-bending breakthroughs in the world of AI.
+Until next time, keep those algorithms learning and those agents collaborating!

 # Daily Digest (April 8, 2025)

 Buckle up, AI enthusiasts!
 We've got a smorgasbord of cutting-edge research to dive into today.
 Let's start with a game-changer in the world of multi-agent systems.